 1. Keyword Research

-Even at the first glance, you will be able to find tons of information which will give you a better insight into any website, including stuff like keyword rankings, traffic, search volume, keyword difficulty, and traffic cost.
+Even at first glance, you will be able to find tons of information which will give you a better insight into any website, including stuff like keyword rankings, traffic, search volume, keyword difficulty, and traffic cost.

-It’s a good strategy to choose the keywords you already rank for (first 50 positions) which have search volume of 1000 or higher.
+It’s a good strategy to choose the keywords you already rank for (first 50 positions) which have a search volume of 1000 or higher.

-This is how you can get the best keywords for targeting, around which you can build your content.
+Balancing the volume and relevance is how you can get the best keywords for targeting, around which you can build your content.
 Now it’s time to start writing.

 2. Writing with Keywords in Mind

 As we have mentioned before, keyword stuffing is one of the most outdated and frowned upon practices you can adopt when creating content around keywords.
-Not only will Google rank your website lower, but posts and articles which are stuffed to the brim keywords and phrases, often meaningless or downright ridiculous, are also avoided by readers, because they are not able to find anything of value in those posts.
+Not only will Google rank your website lower, but posts and articles which are stuffed to the brim keywords and phrases, often meaningless or downright ridiculous, are also avoided by readers because they are not able to find anything of value in those posts.

 However, that doesn’t mean you should give up inserting a few key phrases which make complete sense, and which are bound to find themselves in an article anyways.
-If your key phrase is “digital photography Mexico”, it sounds completely lame and unnatural.
-But, if you implement it more organically and say “digital photography in Mexico is more popular than ever”, it sounds much better.
+If your key phrase is “digital photography Mexico,” it sounds completely lame and unnatural.
+But, if you implement it more organically and say “digital photography in Mexico is more popular than ever,” it sounds much better.